2. MPSD HPC system#

 • remove the auto-activation of the base environment to avoid potential conflicts: conda config --set auto_activate_base false

-(If you need to activate the base environment, use conda activate base.)
+(if you later need to use the base environment, use conda activate base)

 As an example we now create a new environment, called my_conda_env, with an older version of Python and a specific numpy version from the conda-forge channel.